pacoxu/hello-prism/README.md

 # hello-prism
 This is a sample app which can be used to get start with developing applications for Nutanix Platform.

 It uses node.js express framework.
+The App currently shows following:
+- Authenticating to Nutanix platform using Oauth2.0
+- Access REST API using Oauth2.0 tokens
+- Use Nutanix bootstrap for getting look and feel of Prism.

 It also shows integration of Oauth2.0 protocol with Nutanix platform and Nutanix bootstrap version to get look and feel of Prism.

 License: MIT